mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 #### Method Example

-The following code adds a method to the type "pointer to a Person struct".
+The following code adds a method to the Person type.
 Note how the receiver and its type appear in parentheses before the method name.